 Why won’t your four-wheel-drive engage?
-There are several components required to function properly in order for your 4WD to engage seamlessly.
-Your first check would be to investigate whether the actuator is functioning properly.
-Modern 4WD makes use of electronic switches and a solenoid which needs to be inspected if the 4×4 light is constantly blinking on the dash.
+Investigate if the 4WD actuator is functioning properly.
+Modern 4WD makes use of electronic switches and a solenoid that needs to be inspected if the 4×4 light is blinking on the dash but your 4WD system is not engaging.
 Inspect all related wires for corrosion.
-Engage your 4WD system at least once a month to keep the system well lubricated.
+Engage your 4WD system at least once a month to keep the system well-lubricated.

 The actuator of a 4-wheel-drive is designed to lock the differential once the driver engages 4WD by means of a switch from inside the cabin.
 The 4WD axle actuator is housed on the differential and contains the gears and shift fork required to lock the differential once it receives the signal.
 Once engaged the axle will rotate as one complete unit, drastically improving off-road traction.

-Many modern 4WD actuators are electronic that makes use of an electronic solenoid to engage the actuator gears to lock the diff.
-Older model 4-wheel drive actuators made use of vacuum hoses that use pressurized air and works together with the transfer case to activate the gears and lock the differential.
+Many modern 4WD actuators are electronic that make use of an electronic solenoid to engage the actuator gears to lock the diff.
+Older model 4-wheel drive actuators made use of vacuum hoses that use pressurized air and work together with the transfer case to activate the gears and lock the differential.

-When the driver activates differential locker by means of a switch, it triggers a process that connects drive-shafts to function as one locked unit.
+When the driver activates the differential locker by means of a switch, it triggers a process that connects drive shafts to function as one locked unit.
 The actuator uses a shift fork that slides a locking collar over two separate gears.
 This essentially engages 4WD mode.
-Most modern 4-wheel-drives with 4A (Automatic) completes this process automatically.
+Most modern 4WDs with 4A complete this process automatically.

 The 4-Wheel Drive Light is Blinking

 What does it mean when you engage 4WD and notice a flashing red 4×4 light on the dash?
 This is not something you want to see on an off-road trail, so it’s important to regularly engage your 4WD system to make sure everything is still functioning as it should.